-These two access points will be designed with a minimum 6.3m carriageway width and will be connected via a looped street arrangement meandering throughout the development proposals facilitating a potential bus service.
+All three access points will be designed with a minimum 5.5m carriageway width and will be connected via a looped street arrangement meandering throughout the development proposals.

 Glasshouse Lane is subject to a 30mph speed limit, changing to a 50mph speed limit north of Stansfield Grove.
+Crew Lane is subject to the national speed limit.
 Surveys will be undertaken to determine the actual speeds adjacent to the Site so that appropriate visibility splays can be provided at the proposed access.